 The Commission recognises we are visitors to the country we travel across and work in and that many of our Local Commissioners are Traditional Owners and Elders of their communities.
 The Commission acknowledges and pays our respects to the Traditional Owners, Elders and Teachers of these lands; to those of the past whose unseen hands guide the actions and decisions of the Commissioners today; to those of the present working for their communities setting the example for the next generation and to those of the future, the Elders not yet born who will inherit the legacy of our efforts.

 Commissioner Maureen LIDDY (Lama Lama Clan) also commenced with the Commission on 14 May 2015.
 Coen Commissioner Maureen Liddy has worked extensively with families and children across Cape York.
-Local Commissioner Liddy taught at a number of schools in the far north, including Bloomfield River State School where she became the Acting Principal.
+She taught at a number of schools in the far north, including Bloomfield River State School where she became the Acting Principal.
 She was the Coen State School Principal for some five years and then was the Hope Vale State School Principal.
-For a time in Hope Vale she also took on the task of being the Coordinator, Cape York Indigenous Communities.
-She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for Queensland Education, assisting in moving children from primary schools and on to secondary schooling, and even further education.
-In 2010 Coen Commissioner Liddy resigned again from active teaching and took up an appointment with Cape York Partnership as a manager involved with the academy schools and teachers, helping them to become familiar with and proficient in direct instruction teaching.
-In 2013 she began working for the RFDS in Coen as a Community Development Officer and in 2015 moved to the position of Services Coordinator.
-On 1 April 2017 Coen Commissioner Liddy’s position transitioned from the RFDS to the Apunipima Cape York Health Council.
-She also holds a Graduate Diploma in Education and is a member of the Coen Justice Group, the local Sports and Recreation Association and is a member of an Advisory Committee to the Cook Shire Council, advising about Aboriginal needs and concerns.
-Coen Commissioner Maureen Liddy’s personal interests include camping, fishing, reading, four wheel driving and meeting people.
+For four years in Hope Vale she was seconded to the Department of Aboriginal and Torres Strait Islander Partnerships Cape York Strategy Unit as part of the Government Champions Program where she coordinated the Negotiation Tables throughout Cape York between the communities and their Government Champions.
+She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for the Department of Education, assisting in moving children from primary schools to secondary schooling, and even further education.

+On 26 January 2019 Coen Commissioner Maureen Liddy was awarded the Cook Shire Citizen of the Year in recognition of her work to improve the lives of Indigenous people in the Cook Shire.
+She holds a Graduate Diploma in Education and is a member of the Coen Justice Group, the local Sports and Recreation Association, and the Advisory Committee to the Cook Shire Council.
+Commissioner Maureen Liddy’s personal interests include spending time with her family, camping, fishing, reading, four-wheel driving and meeting people.